davidverweij/phone-grown/README.md

 On your old phone, visit [phonegrown.site/phone](http://www.phonegrown.site/phone).
 This website (which is hosted on the open source platform GitHub) presents you with a input field.
 Enter the 'ID' as shown in the Google Sheet and press connect.
 You should see a confirmation on the phone as well as in the Google Sheet.

 Test your setup by clicking the tick box `☐` in the *Test Rule* in the Google Sheet.
 Change the *Area of the Phone* and *Color* and see how your phone changes along.
+Keep this Google Sheet handy, as we will come back to it in the next step.

 ## Step 4: Connect to data sources (using IFTTT.com)
 There are various ways in which we could let your phone 'listen' to various data sources.
 In this tutorial, we will be using *If This, Then That ( [ifttt.com](http://www.ifttt.com) )*.
 If This Than That is a [service that connects numerous services and devices](https://help.ifttt.com/hc/en-us/articles/115010325748), allowing you to create certain interactive rules, called `Applets`.
 For example, *if* you come home, *then* it can automatically turn on the lights.
 Most rules are bound to specific products from specific brands (e.g. Gmail, Phillips), though there are a handful of *'generic'* sources, such as the weather or RSS feeds.
 Setting up any IFTTT 'applet' consists of two steps.
 Step 1 is setting up a 'trigger' of your choice.
 In our case, **Step 2 will be the same for any trigger you choose** - as we will be using IFTTT's provided Google Sheet integration to connect to our Google Sheet.